EXPECTATION IS EVERYTHING: How Changing Your Mindset Can End Self-Sabotage

 Beliefs are not set in stone; we get to choose them.
 And they're easier to choose when we're aware of them.

-According to therapist Marissa Peer, if you want to make change happen "You've got to make the familiar unfamiliar, and the unfamiliar familiar."
+According to therapist Marissa Peer, if you want to make change happen "You've got to make the FAMILIAR unfamiliar, and the UNFAMILIAR familiar."

-Meaning if you want to change your behaviour, you have to change your beliefs.
 You have to let go of the old (familiar) beliefs and adopt new (unfamiliar) beliefs.

 Although I'm not used to expecting to feel good, I'm working on it evidenced by the fact that I'm no longer binge-eating - it's becoming more familiar to me to feel good in my body.